uxudjs/FuckAD/README.md

 <a id="en"></a>
 ## 🇺🇸 English

+### Introduction
-Lightweight multi-source merged ad-blocking rule set.
+FuckAD aims to provide a **deduplicated, clean, and unified multi-source merged ad-blocking rule set** for long-term maintainability and wide compatibility.

 ### Subscription Links (Proxy Tools)
 | Proxy Tool | Subscription Link |